goszpeti/conan_explorer/README.md

     sudo apt install xdg-utils

 4. Not all Qt6 versions support the Wayland lib of the base system.
-For Ubuntu 20.04 please install PySide6-Essentials 6.4.3.
+  * For Ubuntu 20.04 please execute "pip install PySide6-Essentials==6.4.3" to get the correct Qt6 version
+  * For Ubuntu 22.04 please ensure that the system Qt6 packages are available.
+Simply execute "sudo apt-get install qt6-wayland" on a wayland system, or "sudo apt-get install qt6-base-dev" for an X based system.

 ### With pip from PyPi